alokrai/alokrai/README.md

 - 👋 Hi, I’m @alokrai
-- 👀 I’m interested in Software Engineering and Product Management.
+- 👀 I’m interested in Software Engineering and Product Management
-- 🌱 I’m currently learning Machine Learning and FinTech.
+- 🌱 I’m currently learning Machine Learning and FinTech
-- ⚕️ Currently working at an AI company in Paris.
+- ⚕️ Currently working at Jellysmack in Paris as a Product Manager

 <!---
 alokrai/alokrai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.